hande-sevgi/hande-sevgi.github.io/_teachings/language_structure_cognition.md

 ---
 layout: course
 title: Language, Structure and Cognition
-description: You can find the section handouts I prepared for the introduction course I supported as a teaching fellow at Harvard.
+description: You can find the section handouts I prepared for the introductory linguistics course I supported as a teaching fellow at Harvard.
 year: 2022
 term: Spring
 instructor: